IDEMSInternational/opencdms-components-server-demo/README.md

 Additionally you will have to install r-tools: https://cran.r-project.org/bin/windows/Rtools/rtools40.html

-Once installed you can either call the R shell through the installed application, or add to path.
-Note - if adding to command line you may have to resolve conflict with in-built powershell `r` command (see https://stackoverflow.com/questions/50190995/trying-to-add-r-exe-to-the-path), or just call via `R.exe` or `Rscript`
+Once installed you will need to call R from an elevated shell (run as administrator)

 ```ps1
 Rscript install_packages.R